viking-sudo-rm/jekyll-lambda/software.md

 An incomplete list of some open-source projects that I've worked on.

 ## Machine learning
 * [Draftnet](http://draftnet.herokuapp.com/).
-A neural network-powered aid for drafting in the popular video game Dota 2.
+Named Grace Hopper Prize finalist for deep learning model that drafts winning teams in Dota 2.
+Developed a web interface for the model after the competition (see above link).

 ## Game development
 * [The Book of Thoth](http://snorridev.github.io/thoth/).
-A natural-language puzzle game set in Ancient Egypt.
-Players write dynamic hieroglyphic spells, and a natural-language interpreter executes their effect on the world.
+A game set in Ancient Egypt where players solve puzzles with dynamic hieroglyphic spells, which are parsed by a natural-language interpreter.
+Approved for 2018 publication on Steam.

 ## Minecraft mods
 * [XRayField](https://www.google.com/search?q=xrayfield+bukkit&oq=xrayfield+bukkit&aqs=chrome..69i57j69i60.2230j0j7&sourceid=chrome&ie=UTF-8).
-Uses vector calculus to probabilistically catch cheaters on Minecraft servers.
-I like this project a lot because the theory behind it is really elegant.
+Minecraft mod that computes work integrals of mining trajectories through a "diamond field" in order to find cheaters.
+This was my high school final project.
 * [Bounty](https://dev.bukkit.org/projects/bounty-snorri).
 A Bukkit plugin that lets players on a Minecraft server put cash bounties on each other's heads.